A non-government resource for the Medicare community

 (3) The LIS eligibility categories and corresponding cost-sharing benefits are sometimes referred to using category codes as follows:

-• Category Code 1 – Non-institutionalized FBDE beneficiaries with incomes between 100% and 150% of FPL (beginning in CY 2024) and full-subsidy-non-FBDE beneficiaries.
-Note that LIS beneficiaries that would previously fall into category code 4 fall into category code 1 beginning in CY 2024 – see note for category code 4 below.
+• Category Code 1 – Non-institutionalized FBDE beneficiaries with incomes between 100% and 150% of FPL (beginning with CY 2024) and full-subsidy-non-FBDE beneficiaries.
+Note that LIS beneficiaries that would previously fall into category code 4 fall into category code 1 beginning with CY 2024 – see note for category code 4 below.

 • Category Code 2 – Non-institutionalized FBDE beneficiaries with incomes up to 100% of the FPL.